 The hand held controller can program up to 32 print carriages on an RS485 data link.
 The factory default sets each print carriage to ADDRESS 1.
-Selection of another print head other than ADDRESS 1, press the key.
-Use the keys to select the alternate print carriage number and press the key.
-The print carriage whose address was selected will respond with the current message and appropriate parameters.
+Selection of another print head other than ADDRESS 1, press key.
+Use the keys to select the key.
+The print carriage whose address was selected alternate print carriage number and press the \biguplus will respond with the current message and appropriate parameters.

+As an added convenience using the See will auto

+the environment

-As an added convenience using the will auto scan to find the next available head connected to the environment
+scan to find the next available head connected to